Phillies slug 4 HRs, top Braves | Devdiscourse

-Cesar Hernandez, Adam Haseley, Jean Segura and J.T.
-Realmuto each homered to lead the host Philadelphia Phillies past the Atlanta Braves, 9-5, on Thursday.
-Hernandez, Segura and Maikel Franco had two hits apiece for the Phillies (76-70), who remain within two games of the Chicago Cubs for the second wild-card berth in the National League.
+Cesar Hernandez, Adam Haseley, Jean Segura, and J.T.
+Realmuto homered to lead the host Philadelphia Phillies past the Atlanta Braves 9-5 on Thursday.
+Hernandez, Segura and Maikel Franco had two hits apiece for the Phillies (76-70), who remain within two games of the Chicago Cubs and Milwaukee Brewers for the second wild-card berth in the National League.

-Braves starter Julio Teheran struggled through four innings and allowed five hits and five runs.
+Braves starter Julio Teheran struggled through four innings, allowing five hits and five runs.
 Teheran (10-9) walked three, struck out one and gave up three homers.
 Albies gave the Braves a quick 2-0 lead in the first inning with a two-run homer, which scored Acuna.

 In the third, Segura lunged at a low fastball and still managed to hit it into the seats in left for a two-run home run and 5-2 advantage.
 The home run derby continued in the fourth when Duvall slammed a two-run shot to get the Braves within 5-4.